epagris/flexPTP-demo-NUCLEO-H743ZI/README.md

 The 1PPS signal is emitted on the `PB5` pin.

+## Test environment

+To test the software and evaluate the synchronization accuracy connect the devboard with another PTP-compatible equipment, either a dedicated Master clock or any other device (e.g. another devboard).
+We recommend using the [linuxptp](https://github.com/richardcochran/linuxptp) software suite available in Linux systems through the official package repositories, PTP hardware support is available out-of-the-box on several Intel NICs, like Intel I210, Intel I219-V or Intel 82576.

 ## Development

 An all-around [Visual Studio Code](https://code.visualstudio.com/) project is packaged along the project to enable easy development, debugging and editing.
 To enable these powerful features, install the [STM32Cube for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=stmicroelectronics.stm32-vscode-extension), [CMakeTools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools), [Cortex-Debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug), [Embedded Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-embedded-tools) extensions, [OpenOCD](https://openocd.org/) and the [STM32CubeCLT](https://www.st.com/en/development-tools/stm32cubeclt.html) software package.
 The latter one is required for downloading the firmware right away using the Cortex-Debug extension (if not done through OpenOCD) and for providing the Embedded Tools extension with register description `.SVD` files. [clangd](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd) and clang-format are highly recommended.